Badru Kiggundu: Academia

-Career at the Electoral Commission
+Electoral Commission

 During the fourteen years that Kiggundu spent at the helm of Uganda Electoral Commission, the commission oversaw three general elections, in 2006, 2011 and 2016.
 In 2006 and 2016, the presidential election results were challenged in Uganda's Supreme Court, but in both cases, the Court ruled in favor of the incumbent president, Yoweri Museveni.

-Career as chairman of committee on dams
+Chairman of committee on dams

-In August 2016, Engineer Kiggundu was appointed by the president of Uganda to chair a seven-person committee to oversee the completion of two hydroelectric power projects, that were under construction then; the 600 megawatts Karuma Hydroelectric Power Station and the 183 megawatts Isimba Hydroelectric Power Station.
-Other members of the committee are as illustrated in the table below.
+In August 2016, Kiggundu was appointed by the president of Uganda to chair a seven-person committee to oversee the completion of two hydroelectric power projects that were under construction: the 600 megawatts Karuma Hydroelectric Power Station and the 183 megawatts Isimba Hydroelectric Power Station.